 On completion of the subject students will demonstrate knowledge of:

-- typical and atypical developmental trajectories within and across cultures
+- typical and atypical developmental trajectories

 On completion of the subject students will have developed skills to:

-- interpret limitations of developmental tests.
+- identify meaningful outcomes and limitations of developmental tests

 Application of knowledge and skills